HYBRID EVENT: You can participate in person at Boston, Massachusetts, USA or Virtually from your home or work.

 Biography:

 Dr. Ikeshima-Kataoka was graduated from Keio Univ.
 Sch.
 Med.
-(Dept. of Microbiol.) and got Ph.D. on the functional analysis of calmodulin genes using transgenic mice.
-At the National Institute of Neuroscience researched on the molecular mechanism of neuronal development using fly genetics.
+(Dept. of Microbiology) and received Ph.D. on development of transgenic mice and analyzed in the brain.
+For the postdoctoral fellow (NIN, Japan), researched on the neuronal development using fly genetics.
 Then, promoted back to Keio Univ.
 Sch.
 Med.
-(Dept. Neuroanat.) and started to focus on the “reactive astrocytes” in injured mouse brain.
-At Jikei Univ.
+(Dept. Neuroanat.) and started to focus on “reactive astrocytes” and performed neuroimmunological analysis in injured mouse brains and found molecules at Keio Univ.
 Sch.
-Med., focus on neuroimmunological analysis in injured brain.
-Promoted back to Keio Univ.
-Sch.
 Med.
-(Dept. Pharmacol. & Neurosci.) and found that some important molecules are concerned in neuroimmunological functions of astrocytes.
-Now, using in vivo imaging with mouse to analyze functional role of “reactive astrocytes” at Waseda Univ., Facul.
-Sci. and Engin.
+(Dept. Pharmacol. & Neurosci.).
+Furthermore, performed in vivo imaging analysis on mouse brains with two photon laser microscopy to analyze functional role of “reactive astrocytes” at Waseda Univ.

 Watsapp